Brandon Lowe Player Props: Rays vs. Red Sox

 - Lowe is batting .210 with five doubles, a triple, nine home runs and 23 walks.

-- Lowe has picked up a hit in 54.2% of his 48 games this year, with at least two hits in 16.7% of those games.
+- Lowe has picked up a hit in 54.2% of his 48 games this season, with more than one hit in 16.7% of those games.

-- He has hit a home run in nine games this season (18.8%), homering in 4.7% of his chances at the plate.

-- Lowe has had an RBI in 15 games this year (31.3%), including 10 multi-RBI outings (20.8%).
-He has also driven in three or more of his team's runs in three contests.
+- Lowe has driven home a run in 15 games this year (31.3%), including more than one RBI in 20.8% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.